lextoumbourou/notes/notes/permanent/making-ai-covers-with-my-own-voice.md

 svc pre-hubert -fm dio
 ```

 4. Train the model.
-You specify a path on Google Drive to dump the checks points for easy resume ability.
+You specify a path on Google Drive to dump the check points for easy resume ability.

 ```bash
 svc train --model-path drive/MyDrive/svc/lex-20230506/logs/44k